 - Aime, Birthways mom

-There are a number of reasons your new baby should be vaccinated against diseases, but we know that questions may still arise, so feel free to read up on Questions Parents Ask about immunizations.
-We also know that the number of immunizations a new baby needs can be a little overwhelming, and hard to keep track of.
-Your doctor will help you, but the Centers for Disease Control (CDC) has also put out an immunization schedule to help you with what each vaccine is for and when your baby should have it.
+There are a number of reasons your new baby should be vaccinated against diseases.
+The Centers for Disease Control (CDC) has an immunization schedule to help you understand what each vaccination does and when your baby should receive it.

 Sudden Infant Death Syndrome (SIDS) is a concern for all parents of newborns.
 It’s unexpected and sudden, and typically cannot be explained.
-There are, however, some things you can do to keep your baby safe while they sleep, which you can read about in our article on SIDS.
+There are, however, steps you can take to keep your baby safe while they sleep.

-Birthways also sends you home with what’s called a sleep sack.
+- Consider using a sleep sack, which Birthways will send home with you.
 It swaddles your baby and keeps them warm.
 It also replaces loose blankets in their crib, so it keeps them safe too!